-There are different ways to backup your WordPress website.
-You can manually backup your site using the cPanel offered by your hosting provider.
-You can also turn to a WordPress plugin for additional, automated backups.
+Fortunately, WordPress backup plugins can help you avoid this fate.
+While you can manually backup your WordPress website using the cPanel offered by your hosting provider, you can also use a plugin for additional, automated backups.

 Best WordPress Backup Plugins